NanoCalc/FRETCalc/README.md

 # Acknowledgments
 The authors acknowledge financial support from CNPq (grant 381113/2021-3) and LCNano/SisNANO 2.0 (grant 442591/2019-5).
 L.B. (grant E-26/202.091/2022 process 277806), O.M. (grant E-26/200.729/2023 process 285493) and G.C. (grant E-26/200.627/2022 and E-26/210.391/2022 process 271814) are greatfully for financial support from FAPERJ.
 The authors also acknowledge the computational support of Núcleo Avançado de Computação de Alto Desempenho (NACAD/COPPE/UFRJ), Sistema Nacional de Processamento de Alto Desempenho (SINAPAD) and Centro Nacional de Processamento de Alto Desempenho em São Paulo (CENAPAD-SP) and technical support of SMMOL - solutions in functionalyzed materials.

-# How to cite FRET-Cal
+# How to cite FRET-Calc

 If you use `FRET-Calc` for your data analysis, please indicate in your published work by citing:
 - **FRET−Calc: A Free Software and Web Server for Förster Resonance Energy Transfer Calculation** [![DOI:10.1016/j.cpc.2023.108715](http://img.shields.io/badge/DOI-10.1016/j.cpc.2023.108715-B31B1B.svg)](https://doi.org/10.1016/j.cpc.2023.108715)